Sourdough Discard Banana Blueberry Muffins

 Instructions

-• In a stand mixer or large bowl, combine the butter, sugar, honey, egg, bananas, and sourdough discard
+• In a stand mixer or large bowl, combine the butter, sugar, honey, Greek yogurt, vanilla, bananas, apple cider vinegar, and sourdough discard

 • Mix until well combined (about 30 seconds using a stand mixer or electric handheld)